ankitpati/perl-Devel-Multithreaded-Cover/docs/CONTRIBUTING.md

 HTML report generation
 ----------------------

-Devel::Cover::Web contains a number of static files that are saved when a report is generated:
+Devel::Multithreaded::Cover::Web contains a number of static files that are saved when a report is generated:
     cover.css
     common.js